Live Action (organization)

-Live Action is an American nonprofit anti-abortion organization.
-Lila Rose founded and leads the group.
-Live Action is known for its undercover videos taken at Planned Parenthood clinics.
+Live Action is an American 501(c)3 non-profit anti-abortion organization founded by Lila Rose.
+Live Action is known for its anti-abortion activism and posting of undercover videos taken at Planned Parenthood.
+Live Action seeks to outlaw abortion nationwide and to defund Planned Parenthood.

 Background

 In 2003, at the age of 15, Rose founded Live Action and began giving presentations to schools and youth groups.
 While a freshman at UCLA, she partnered with conservative activist James O'Keefe to conduct undercover videos of abortion providers.
 They conducted their first undercover video in a Planned Parenthood clinic in 2007 in Los Angeles.

 Activities

 Undercover videos

-In 2010, a sting by Live Action on a Birmingham, Alabama, Planned Parenthood clinic led to a state investigation and the clinic being placed on probation by the Department of Health for what the state described as a "technical violation."
+In 2009, Rose posted a video of herself posing as a 13-year-old girl, impregnated by her 31-year-old boyfriend, seeking an abortion at a Planned Parenthood in Bloomington, Indiana.
+After the video was released, the Herald-Times reported that the aide was fired.
+Rose also went to a clinic in Indianapolis, Indiana, where the video appears to show a staffer informing her that she can receive an abortion in Illinois, which has no parental consent laws related to abortion.
+This staffer was fired too.
+Planned Parenthood accused the videos of the Indianapolis sting of being deceptively edited, but Rose told journalists she uploaded the full unedited video on her website.
+Planned Parenthood denied Rose's accusations of widespread enabling of the exploitation of minors, but acknowledged that mistakes can be made.

+In 2010, Live Action released a video taken at a Planned Parenthood in Birmingham, Alabama of a woman claiming to be a 14-year-old girl seeking an abortion, impregnated by her 31-year old boyfriend.
+The video led to Alabama State officials putting the Planned Parenthood in question on probation for one year.

 Live Action gained attention in February 2011 for undercover videos at multiple Planned Parenthood affiliates.
 The videos show Planned Parenthood staff counseling an investigator posing as a pimp on how to procure clandestine abortions and STD testing for his underage sex workers.
-According to spokespeople at Planned Parenthood, the organization reported the activities of the individuals involved to the Federal Bureau of Investigation before the videos were made public.
+According to spokespeople at Planned Parenthood, the organization reported the activities of the individuals involved to the Federal Bureau of Investigation (FBI) before the videos were made public.
 Neither the Justice Department nor the FBI would confirm that an investigation was launched.
 After the video releases, Planned Parenthood denied Live Action's allegations that they condone or support sexual slavery and statutory rape.
 They also fired one of the employees in question.